 SOSC recognizes and measures its leases in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 842, Leases.
-SOSC is a lessee in several operating facilities leases.
+SOSC is a lessee in several operating leases.
 SOSC determines if an arrangement is a lease, or contains a lease, at inception of a contract and when the terms of an existing contract are changed.
 The lease liability is initially and subsequently recognized based on the present value of its future lease payments.
 Variable payments are included in future lease payments when those variable payments depend on an index or a rate.
 The discount rate is the implicit rate if it is readily determinable; otherwise SOSC uses the risk-free rate.
-The implicit rates of SOSC's leases are not readily determinable, and accordingly, SOSC used the risk-free rate based on the information available at leases commencement date.